kaizendae/sre-practical-assignment/README.md

 #### 9. 🔭 Observability

-- Integrated prometheurs exporter in each service to expose metrics endpoints.
+- Integrated prometheus exporter in each service to expose metrics endpoints.
 - added serviceMonitor resources to scrape the metrics endpoints of each service by prometheus.

   ```sh